cy-park/Scrawler/README.md

 - Use page scroll position to update data visualization.
 - Any parallax effects.

-## Basic Instruction
+## Basic Instructions

-Now let’s build a basic example.
+Now let’s build a simple example.
 The minimum settings to experiment with Scrawler are:

 - `<body>` that is long enough to scroll.
 - At least one DOM element (i.e. `<div>`) for Scrawler to monitor.